MozillaFoundation/foundation.mozilla.org/foundation_cms/legacy_apps/docs/local_development.md

 inv new-db --full-legacy
 ```

-Reach for it if you need to look at blog posts, the buyersguide/PNI, MozFest,
+Reach for it if you need the buyersguide/PNI, MozFest, donate or petition
-donate or petition pages.
-CI passes it for the legacy Playwright and Percy
+pages, or if you are reproducing a CI run locally.
+CI passes it for the legacy
-suites, and review apps pass it in their `app.json` postdeploy step, so those
+Playwright and Percy suites, and review apps pass it in their `app.json`
-keep getting the full data set.
+postdeploy step, so those keep getting the full data set.

 ### Docker and docker compose CLIs